msavin/SteveJobs/README.md

 # Steve Jobs

 ### The simple jobs queue that just works.
+[IN DEVELOPMENT]

-**IN DEVELOPMENT.** Steve Jobs makes it really easy to run scheduled jobs on Meteor.
+Steve Jobs makes it really easy to run scheduled tasks on Meteor.
 It's specially designed to work with Meteor by leveraging MongoDB collections and fibers-based timer functions for effortless setup and use.
  - Runs one job at a time
  - Runs on one server at a time
  - Logs all jobs and their outcomes